Swaps112/Amazon-Returns-Dashboard/README.md

 # Amazon Softlines Returns Analysis Dashboard
-# Hey there!
-This script builds a dashboard to analyze customer returns in Amazon's Softlines (fashion) business.
+# This script builds a dashboard to analyze customer returns in Amazon's Softlines business.
 # It calculates return rates, costs, and their impact on profits, then suggests ways to save money.
-# We use mock data (since real data needs internal access), fetch Amazon's stock price, and create visuals for leadership.
+# We use mock data, fetch Amazon's stock price, and create visuals for leadership.
 # Tools: Python, SQL, Seaborn, and yfinance.
-You can extend it with Tableau for fancier dashboards.
 # Let's dive in!

 import pandas as pd